 This report presents results of a friendly competition for formal verification of continuous and hybrid systems with linear continuous dynamics.
-The friendly competition took place as part of the workshop Applied Verification for Continuous and Hybrid Systems (ARCH) in 2018.
-In its second edition, three tools have been applied to solve three different benchmark problems in the category of bounded model checking of hybrid systems with piecewise constant dynamics (in alphabetical order): BACH, HyDRA, and XSpeed.
+The friendly competition took place as part of the workshop Applied Verification for Continuous and Hybrid Systems (ARCH) in 2019.
+In its third edition, three tools have been applied to solve three different benchmark problems in the category of bounded model checking of hybrid systems with piecewise constant dynamics (in alphabetical order): BACH, HyDRA, and XSpeed.
+Compare to last year, HyDRA is equipped with new optimization techniques and the performance is improved accordingly.
 This report is a snapshot of the current landscape of tools and the types of benchmarks they are particularly suited for.
 Due to the diversity of problems, we are not ranking tools and we also welcome more tools to join in this friendly competition in the future event.